melkamu372/StegHub-DevOps-Cloud-Engineering/Project-15-aws-cloud-solution-for-2 -Company Websites-Using-A-Reverse-Proxy-Technology/Aws-Cloud-Solution-for-2 -Company Websites-Using-A-Reverse-Proxy-Technology.md

 - epel-release
 - htop

-We will use instance to create an ami for launching instances in Auto-scaling groups so all the installations will be done before creating the ami from the instance
+We will use instance to create an ami for launching instances

 ```
 sudu su -